""

 Courses cross-listed in JOURN may not count toward this requirement.

-Students must complete one of two tracks: Journalism, which focuses on reporting, or Strategic Communication, which focuses on forms of persuasive communication that includes advertising and public relations).
+Students must complete one of two concentrations: Journalism, which focuses on reporting, or Strategic Communication, which focuses on forms of persuasive communication that includes advertising and public relations).
 3

 Journalism